awsdocs/amazon-personalize-developer-guide/doc_source/determining-use-case.md

  For personalized recommendations or ranked items, import categorical data, such as a user's gender or an item's genre, to help Amazon Personalize identify underlying patterns that reveal the most relevant items for your users\.
 For all use cases, you can use categorical metadata to filter recommendations from Amazon Personalize based on a user or item's attributes\.

  For general information about how Amazon Personalize reads and stores your data, see [Datasets and schemas](how-it-works-dataset-schema.md)\.
-For more information on the types of data you can import, see [Interactions dataset](interactions-datasets.md), [Items dataset](items-datasets.md), and [Users dataset](users-datasets.md)\.
+For more information on the types of data you can import, see [Interactions data](interactions-datasets.md), [Item data](items-datasets.md), and [User data](users-datasets.md)\.